-There are many different owners of trees within the borough.
-This policy primarily relates to Rushmoor Borough Council owned trees (Parks, Open Spaces, Estates, Facilities and Cemeteries) but is also relevant as good practice for all trees within the borough.
+There are various owners of trees within the borough.
+This policy relates to Rushmoor Borough Council owned trees (Parks, Open Spaces, Estates, Facilities and Cemeteries) but is also relevant as good practice for all trees within the borough.

-Trees on the Highway are the responsibility of the Highways Authority (Hampshire County Council) and their policies are in accord with this policy, however, Rushmoor Borough Council does not hold the authority or budget to undertake maintenance for Hampshire owned trees.
+Trees on the Highway are the responsibility of the Highways Authority (Hampshire County Council), and their policies are in accord with this policy, however, Rushmoor Borough Council does not hold the authority or budget to undertake maintenance for Hampshire owned trees.

-4. Objectives for management of the Council tree asset / population
+4. Objectives for management of the Council tree population

-Rushmoor has a high population density (c24 people per hectare) and correspondingly the tree asset provides significant amenity to residents, businesses and visitors to the area.
+Rushmoor has a high population density (2,636 people per sq. km in 2023) and correspondingly trees provide a significant amenity to residents, businesses, and visitors to the area by virtue of providing a green, leafy outlook within an ultimately urban environment.

-We consider trees to be of high importance with management, maintenance geared towards the retention and protection of the borough's tree population but with the proviso that safety to persons and property has overriding importance.
+We consider trees to be of high importance with management and maintenance focused on the retention and protection of the borough's tree population but with the proviso that safety to persons and property has overriding importance.